weaveworks-guides/weave-net-legacy/spring-boot-weave-microservices/README.md

 ##Launching a Weave Container Network and Peering The Virtual Machines

-In this section you will launch Weave Net onto both VMs, and to create a peer connection, the IP address of one VM will be passed to the other VM.
+Next, launch Weave Net onto both VMs, and create a peer connection between the two by passing the IP address of one VM to the other VM.

 ssh onto `weave-microservice-01`: